 - Links to news-related content are a must.

-- Tag organizations or individuals within sentences to increase the visibility of your tweet.
+- Tag (@mention) organizations or individuals within sentences to increase the visibility of your tweet.

 - Include relevant hashtags (trending, if applicable) to link back to your tweets.